The vision of The Health Trust is a healthier Silicon Valley for everyone.

 Our work includes direct services, grant making and policy advocacy.
 It is organized under three initiatives: Healthy Eating, Healthy Aging and Healthy Living.
-Our work also includes Destination Home, a public-private partnership galvanizing our community to end chronic homelessness in Santa Clara County.
+Our work also includes Destination Home, a public-private partnership galvanizing our community to end homelessness in Santa Clara County.

-The mission of the Healthy Living Initiative ensures that health related policies and services exist so that race, language, income and age do not keep residents from enjoying the healthiest lives possible.
+The Healthy Living Initiative ensures that health related policies and services exist so that race, language, income and age do not keep residents from enjoying the healthiest lives possible.
 These disparities are often associated with differences in race, income, age and access to quality early childhood opportunities.
 People who live in the heart of San Jose have an average life expectancy of 79.5 years, compared to 86.7 years for residents of Los Altos, Mountain View and Palo Alto.
 Among racial/ethnic groups in Santa Clara County, Latinos have highest rates of obesity and African-Americans have the highest rates of hypertension.

 To eliminate these disparities, The Healthy Living Initiative targets families and individuals in vulnerable communities and provides the services and connections people need to enjoy the healthiest lives possible.